U.S. Embassy Hanoi and Consulate General Ho Chi Minh City – American Citizens Services

 If you develop symptoms, you should seek medical assistance and follow the advice provided by medical professionals.
 A list of testing centers is here.

-You may be asked to get tested and quarantine in a government-run facility or instructed to self-quarantine for 14 days if you develop flu-like symptoms, or if it is suspected that you have been in contact with someone who has tested positive for COVID-19.
+You may be asked to get tested and quarantine in a government-run facility or instructed to self-quarantine if you develop flu-like symptoms, or if it is suspected that you have been in contact with someone who has tested positive for COVID-19.
 If you test positive for COVID-19 at any point during your stay in Vietnam, you will be quarantined and, if appropriate, provided treatment in a Vietnamese hospital.
 U.S. citizens should expect to be responsible for all costs associated with COVID-19 quarantine and treatment.

 Q: If I am quarantined in Vietnam, will I be financially liable?

 Foreign nationals entering Vietnam on commercial flights have to pay for mandatory COVID-19 tests and quarantine costs, both in government facilities and designated hotels.
 If you are quarantined at a hotel or other private facility, you will have to pay for all associated costs, even if directed there by local authorities.

 In addition, foreign nationals must pay for medical treatment in Vietnam, and this applies to COVID-19.
 Therefore, you will need to pay for any necessary treatment, including the cost of hospitalization.

 Q: What can you do for me if I’m forced into quarantine?